MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 ### Media

 All images, audio files and video files are the property of Ritual Effect and were supplied by the band.

+### Acknowledegements

+- Moe Curtin and Ritual Effect for their permission and for providing content promptly when asked

+- My Mentor, Gerard McBride, for continuous helpful feedback.

+- My family and friends who helped with testing.